Analysis | Revisiting Trump’s acceptance speech from the Republican convention, four years later

 To that end, he reiterated his pledge to “suspend immigration from any nation that has been compromised by terrorism until such time as proven vetting mechanisms have been put in place.”

-“We don’t want them in our country,” he added off-the-cuff.
+“We don’t want them in our country,” he added off the cuff.

-His speech then pivoted back to immigration, looping the acceptance of refugees from conflict-ridden areas like Syria in with immigrants crossing into the United States illegally.
+His speech then pivoted back to immigration, looping the acceptance of refugees from conflict-ridden areas such as Syria in with immigrants crossing into the United States illegally.

 “We are going to be considerate and compassionate to everyone,” he said.
 “But my greatest compassion will be for our own struggling citizens.”
-Another pattern: I will be nice, but, more importantly, I will be tough.
+Another pattern: I will be nice, but, more important, I will be tough.

 He has been the latter, at least.
 As president, Trump sharply reduced refugee immigration into the country.
-He moved to end the Deferred Action for Childhood Arrivals program, which offered those who’d come to America illegally as children a way to remain here legally.
+He moved to end the Deferred Action for Childhood Arrivals program, which offered those who’d come to the United States illegally as children a way to remain here legally.

 Trump accused Clinton of supporting policies that offered economic advantages to immigrants over U.S.-born workers, bringing him back to the economy.